-You must have witnessed so many types of waterfalls in India, like biggest, tallest, widest etc. But today I am going to talk about one waterfall, which is completely different.
+You must have witnessed so many types of waterfalls in India, like biggest, tallest, widest, etc. But today I am going to talk about one waterfall, which is completely different.
 I can say, it’s simply potent enough to give a visional feast to your eyes.
 Yes, you heard right!
-A waterfall, whose scenery is an enchanting enough to question its reality.
+A waterfall, whose scenery is enchanting enough to question its reality.

 The story behind the invention

 Nowadays it has been becoming a tourist place as gradually it has been exposed to people.
 But it’s not faulting of anyone, as who don’t want to visit such places?
-Luckily, I have met the founder of this place, and story of the discovery of this waterfall.
+Luckily, I have met the founder of this place, and the story of the discovery of this waterfall.
 This area of Meghalaya is normally famous for its natural resources, where amazing landscapes are lingering on the land.
 Meghalaya is actually full of such hidden gems, but only locals know about it.
-As having a rocky soil on the heart, entire Meghalaya state has crystal clear water flowing in its veins.
-The founder of this pace had seen this place once when he was wandering around the forest for his household work.
-He saw that there was no one around, but still some groups of friends used to come there silently for spending a quality time.
+As having rocky soil on the heart, the entire Meghalaya state has crystal clear water flowing in its veins.
+The founder of this place had seen this place once when he was wandering around the forest for his household work.
+He saw that there was no one around, but still some groups of friends used to come there silently for spending quality time.
 He developed a big idea in his mind for doing something great.
 As a dreamer to do something new, he decided to develop this place on his own as a tourist place and this is how all work started off.
 And he proved that nothing is impossible for dreamers.

 Also Read – Of Warm Hearts and Fascinating Stories – Sikkim

-Krang-Shuri word is the foundation of two words.
+The Krang-Shuri word is the foundation of two words.
 Krang means “cave” and Shuri means “sword”.
 So ultimately Krang-Shuri means “Cave of Sword” according to its shape.
 It was all due to DONBOK- a local guy, who just found that place 2 years back.
-He single-handily made that rough cobbled way from the highway to the main point, along with adorning of down trek with bamboos, the tent site nearby waterfall, the swimming, and boating equipment with picnic point and the restaurant.
+He single-handily made that rough cobbled way from the highway to the main point, along with adorning of the down trek with bamboos, the tent site nearby waterfall, the swimming, and boating equipment with picnic point, and the restaurant.
 He did everything on his own investment as the government has not given anything yet.
 He faced a lot of troubles during progress, but he didn’t stop.
-I felt happy when he said now the government is about to extend their hands as this place has got a great fame and they are going to invest 4 crores there instead of famous Shnongpdeng.
+I felt happy when he said now the government is about to extend their hands as this place has got great fame and they are going to invest 4 crores there instead of famous Shnongpdeng.
 He said I never imagined that in this short time, the people would go mad like this for this place, but again saying, that’s the only beauty of this place.

 This place has its own magic.
 It’s away from the normal running world.
 When you go there, don’t forget to spend a night.
-Just imagine, you are sleeping in a tent, hearing to the voice of waterfall in symphonic tone.
+Just imagine, you are sleeping in a tent, hearing the voice of a waterfall in a symphonic tone.
 You are assuming a wonder of it and in the early morning, you wake up with the chirping of birds and colorful stream water in front of your eyes.
-In the early morning( if it is not raining), you will find a water with green shadow completely at the time of sunrise.
-That water gradually turns into blue, by the passing of time as entire flow grabs that colorful shadow.
+In the early morning( if it is not raining), you will find water with green shadow completely at the time of sunrise.
+That water gradually turns into blue, by the passing of time as the entire flow grabs that colorful shadow.
 Sitting at any corner and witnessing the peaceful environment, while having a hot Maggie with tea can be defined as new love.
 You are allowed to do so many activities there.
 They have their own campsite exactly nearby to the waterfall.
 The stream coming from mid of forest is being used as a source of boating.
-You can also enjoy swimming at the upper and lower side of waterfall origin.
+You can also enjoy swimming at the upper and lower side of the waterfall origin.
 There are certain treks around, which can be explored without a guide.
 The entire scenery is enough to make you question, what is this?

 How to reach there?

-As there is no railway connection in entire Meghalaya state, you have to depart at Guwahati junction, which is 190 km away from this place.
+As there is no railway connection in the entire Meghalaya state, you have to depart at Guwahati junction, which is 190 km away from this place.
 Another nearby railway station is Silchar in lower Assam, which is also 19p km far away from this venue.
 Both places are well connected to other parts of the country.

 Shillong serves as the nearest airport, but still, the frequency of flights will be better from Guwahati.
 Shillong is 90 km away from Krang-Shuri.
 Guwahati is well connected by most of the cities of the country, by inter-changing flights.